Moe-Karim/RecapPro/README.md

 <img src="./readme/title4.svg"/>

->We designed RecapPro using wireframes and mockups, refining the interface through multiple iterations to ensure an intuitive layout that offers effortless navigation and an engaging user experience.
+>RecapPro's interface was designed with user experience in mind.
+We used wireframing and multiple iterations of mockups to create an intuitive and engaging platform.

 - Project Figma design [figma](https://www.figma.com/design/88CDGHI1gPuGJVi2GumGQB/Nour-Notes?node-id=74-511&t=900Wghq49LUsty7n-1)